 John Hoblick has been a farmer since the day he was born.
 He attended the University of Florida and received a degree in Ornamental Horticulture.
 He began farming independently in 1986 and has been for more than 23 years experience in the cut foliage industry.
 John grows an array of foliage including Nagi, Variegated Pitt, Aspidistra, Treefern and Coontie Fern.
 He loves being outside and at the end of the day likes knowing that he has produced a commodity that the consumer enjoys using.
 John and his family live in DeLeon Springs, Florida on his family farm.
 He recently stepped down as the President of Florida Farm Bureau after years of service to the Florida Agriculture industry.
 John Hoblick is a big part of why FernTrust is a “growing leader”.
 John and his wife Kara and children live in DeLeon Springs.

-Immo Redeker brings an international flair to FernTrust.
+Immo Redeker brought an international flair to FernTrust.
 Immo was born in Germany but came to the U.S. to study engineering at Columbia University.
 He met his wife Kathleen in Japan while vacationing.
 Kathleen was serving as a missionary.
 They eventually married.
 Kathleen is Jim Register’s sister so it was only natural that as FernTrust developed in 1987, Immo would join the cooperative and support their efforts.
-Today he raises leatherleaf and treefern on the family homestead.
+Although Immo has passed, Kathleen continues their legacy today by raising leatherleaf and treefern on the family homestead.

 Jimmy Register began his fern operation while working in the computer field.
 Over time, he expanded his operation to the point that it required his full attention.
 Fortunately for FernTrust, he brings his vast computer skills and his degree in Business Management to keep our systems and networks state of the art.
 Additionally his immense acreage helps satisfy the need for unique foliages.
 He currently produces over 20 varieties of products and is constantly looking for new varieties to add to his operation.
 Jimmy is married to Amy, FernTrust’s Chief Financial Officer, and they have a daughter, Meghan and a son, William.